 What More to Do?

 One of the spectacular exhibits inside the Ark Encounter reminds all of us of how God’s Word can impact lives around the world.
-Next year, the huge Museum of the Bible will open in Washington, DC, and the leaders of this impressive museum have placed an exhibit inside the Ark that shows how God’s Word has been taken to faraway places like China and my homeland of Australia.
+The leaders of the Museum of the Bible have placed an exhibit inside the Ark that shows how God’s Word has been taken to faraway places like China and my homeland of Australia.
 Each of its displays uses a real account of a person God has used to take the Bible’s gospel message to others.

 At the end of the exhibit, visitors come across a world map and a mirror.
 As guests look into the mirror and gaze at this global map, they are reminded that as Christians, we have a responsibility before the Lord to do what we can to influence others with the truth of God’s Word.
 All of us need to be challenged to be active Christians wherever we live and see lives impacted for the Lord Jesus Christ.